42xel/BAPL2/draft.md

 make €f the default way to make recursion and $f the default way to use old f whe' overriding it.

+(lazy|regular|proactive) binding/vow : ££ $$ (like Promise but value is not locked upon resolution)
+$4:100 : promise but only gets updated at depth 4 number 100

 ------natural language
 very sketchy.